QuantEcon/lecture-source-py/source/rst/mccall_model.rst

 Default parameter values are embedded in the function.

-Our initial guess :math:`v` is the value of accepting at every given wage
+Our initial guess :math:`v` is the value of accepting at every given wage.